+If you:

-If youhave two or more jobs in which you pay into the LGPS at the same time
+have two or more jobs in which you pay into the L G P S at the same time

-and you leave one (or more) but not all of them, and
+leave one or more but not all of them, and

 you are entitled to deferred benefits from the job (or jobs) you have left

-, your deferred benefits from the job that has ended are automatically transferred to the active pension account for the job you are continuing in, unless you elect to keep them separate.
-If you wish to keep your deferred benefits separate you must elect to do so within 12 months of re-joining the LGPS, unless your employer allows you longer.
+your deferred benefits from the job that has ended are automatically transferred to the active pension account for the job you are continuing in, unless you elect to keep them separate.
+If you wish to keep your deferred benefits separate for the job that has ended, you must elect to do so within 12 months from leaving that job, unless your employer allows you longer.
 If you are not entitled to deferred benefits from the job (or jobs) you have left, you cannot have a refund of your contributions and you must transfer your benefits to the pension account for the job you are continuing in.

 Transferring your benefits

 If you leave the Scheme and you are entitled to deferred benefits or a refund you can generally transfer the cash equivalent of your pension benefits into another pension arrangement or a new employer’s pension scheme.
 This may even be to an overseas pension scheme or arrangement that meets HM Revenue and Customs conditions.

+You cannot transfer your deferred benefits if:

+you leave the Scheme less than one year before your Normal Pension Age

+you are still paying into the Scheme in another employment,

+you have received a pension from the Scheme, or

-You cannot transfer your benefits if you leave with less than 3 months membership or if you leave less than one year before your Normal Pension Age.
-An option to transfer (other than in respect of AVCs) must be made at least 12 months before your Normal Pension Age.
+you elect to transfer less than 12 months before your Normal Pension Age.

-Your new pension provider will require a transfer value quotation which, under the provisions introduced by the Pensions Act 1995, your pension fund will guarantee for a period of three months from the date of calculation.
+Your new pension provider will require a transfer value quotation which your L G P S administering authority will guarantee for three months.

+You may also be able to transfer out your Additional Voluntary Contributions (AVCs) to a different pension arrangement.
+The conditions to be able to do so differ from those set out above.
+You can transfer your AVC without having to also transfer out your other benefits.

-Alternatively, if you return to employment with an employer participating in the LGPS and rejoin the LGPS after having previously built up LGPS pension rights (i.e. you previously left an LGPS employment with deferred benefits) then these deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep them separate.
-If, for benefits that are normally automatically transferred, you wish to keep your deferred benefits separate you must elect to do so within 12 months of re-joining the LGPS, unless Your employer allows you longer.
-If you rejoin the LGPS after having previously left an LGPS employment without building up pension rights but you deferred taking a refund of contributions (normally where you have less than two years membership) then this deferred refund must be joined with your new active pension account in the scheme
+If you leave the L G P S with a deferred benefit and later re-join the Scheme, your deferred benefits will normally automatically be transferred to the active pension account for your new job, unless you elect to keep it separate.
+If you wish to keep your deferred benefit separate, you must normally elect to do so within 12 months of re-joining the L G P S. Your employer may allow you longer to decide.

+If you leave the L G P S and are entitled to a refund of contributions (normally because you have less than two years’ membership) and you:

+do not take a refund of contributions, and

+re-join the L G P S

+then this deferred refund must be joined with your new active pension account.

 Transferring your benefits to a defined contribution scheme